asyavillan04/aroma-journal/README.md

 - Use library of most important ingridients for quick search...
 - ...or add ingridient if it doesnt exist in the library
 - Build olfactory pyramid of the formulas
-- Calculate wight of ingridients for any amount of perfume they need
+- Calculate weight of ingridients for any amount of perfume they need
 - See warnings about IRFA restrictions